 We had images of most of the rooms of the Palazzo which were of great help in planning each shot.
 But having never seen it in person many questions and potential problems still loomed.
 But the largest and most nagging spector to materialize and follow me all the way through this process, right up to the completion of shooting, was that of time!
 Would I have enough time to complete all of my desired and meticulously planned shots?

 As I found inspiration I selected locations for each shot or designed the shot to fit each site.
 Wardrobe and accessories were sourced and selected, hair and make up were considered.
 Countless revisions and culling of ideas were conducted as different issues came to light.
 Finally enough planning was conducted that it was possible to detail each shot, and we created both a written description list and either a sketch or photo inspiration of each image to be created.
 I had already ruthlessly culled some 15 images from the total in the eleventh hour so that I could proceed to this final step of sketching, which can be seen in the photo above.
 But I was hard pressed to do so, I loved these 15 ideas!
 Once I did, however, the proverbial weight was lessened from my mind.
-My spector still remained, now quietly whispering instead of yelling, "time, you will not have enough time".
+My spector still remained, however, now quietly whispering instead of yelling, "time, you will not have enough time".

 As it turned out we did indeed have enough time.
 The planning and estimating of what it might take for each set-up, shot, location/wardrobe change and resetting of the lighting was satisfyingly close to what it finally turned out to be on set.
 The dedicated work of my photography assistant and production assistant, along with the endurance of our model to push through a challenging schedule made it all happen.
 But it started with a dream, a vision and a solid plan.

 With day one finished, each of us went on, after a short rest, to go shopping for food at a local market and bring our delicacies back to the apartment for that night and the next day.
 We decided to "visit" the main tourist side of the city, wandering through the alleyways to St Mark's Square some 20 minutes away.
 I casually lead the group...making a turn here...stopping at an interesting location there, seeming as if I knew where I was at all times.
 In fact it was 1999 when I last visited from my military posting in Germany.
-But it all came back to me despite some moments of frantically trying to recall my previous adventures here and most in the group were none the wiser.
+But it all came back to me despite some moments of frantically trying to recall my previous adventures here, but most in the group were none the wiser.

 My sincere appreciation to everyone involved in this project.
 I hope that you the reader will return to view the results of this undertaking in the weeks to come as I work through the next step in the creative process, that of post processing and artistic styling of the images.